Fimeg/RedFlag/README.md

 > **⚠️ ALPHA SOFTWARE - NOT READY FOR PRODUCTION**
 >
 > This is experimental software in active development.
 Features may be broken, bugs are expected, and breaking changes happen frequently.
 Use at your own risk, preferably on test systems only.
-Seriously, don't put this in production yet.
+Seriously, don't put this in production yet. **Update 11/7/2025:** A large update will be released next week which has some fairly significant changes.
+Recommendation is to hold off unless ALPHA Testing, knowing that a reinstall of all agents and server is most likely.

 **Self-hosted update management for homelabs**